amyspark-ng/clickery-hexagon/LOG.md

 ## Current TODO (small stuff mostly)
 - So in the end what do i do with the increaseComboAnim, or do i do nothing??

+- maybe convert lambda font to bitmap font to be able to use letter spacing??

 - formatting
-	* find a way to remove the extra zeros in the formatNumber function
 	* find why smallSuffixes aren't working
-	* find the bug where it says undefined sometimes probabl something related to "theOtherThree"
+	* find the bug where it says undefined, probably something related to "theOtherThree"
 - Fix panderito hitbox (just make it bigger damn angle stuff)

 - Fix updateTime animation in powerup timers